jowo-io/next-auth-pubkey/README.md

    * @param {string} secret
    *
    * Must be defined as a securely generated random string.
 Used to sign the
-   * JWT token that authenticates users who have logged in with Lightning.
+   * JWT token that authenticates users who have logged in.
    */
   secret: process.env.NEXTAUTH_SECRET,

   /**
    * @param {object} storage
    *
-   * The lnurl-auth spec requires that a user's Lightning wallet trigger a
+   * pubkey auth flows require that a callback be triggered
-   * callback as part of the authentication flow.
+   * part of the authentication flow.
 So, we require session storage to
    * persist some data and ensure it's available when the callback is triggered.
    * Data can be stored in a medium of your choice.
    *